ArisBee/aristidebouix.cloud/content/en/about.md

 ### What is this blog about?

-According to where my inspiration will drive me, I cannot guarantee what will be the exact content of this blog; it can go very technical on a new technology I'm playing with ( for instance containers and orchestrators, a new AWS service or even Solidity and smart contracts programming ).
+According to where my inspiration will drive me, I cannot guarantee what will be the exact content of this blog; it can go very technical on a new technology I'm playing with ( for instance containers and orchestrators, a new Cloud service or even Blockchain and smart contracts programming ).
 Maybe some helpful tweaks to make your IT professional work smoother, my opinion on a hot actuality topic or some common security misconceptions I came across and my return of experience.
 Perhaps I'll also consider publishing some travel photo books as I love traveling in East Asia where I usually spend at least a month every year.

 If you're curious to discover what value I have to bring you, you can already subscribe to my [RSS feed](https://aristidebouix.cloud/en/index.xml) and follow me on [Twitter](http://twitter.com/ArisBee_Cloud) or [Mastodon](https://mastodon.cloud/@abouix).
 Don't hesitate to let comments and feedbacks on publications you like or don't like or send me an [email](mailto:webmaster@aristidebouix.cloud) for particular suggestions.

 ### Can we chat securely?

-Sure, you can use pgp:
+Sure, you can use PGP:

 ```bash
 gpg --keyserver pgp.mit.edu --recv-key 4df61124418a0d33